Webbed penis: Epidemiology

-Webbed penis is considered to be a very uncommon condition, however, its prevalence is still unknown.
-Due to the fact that it occurs at birth, a high percentage of cases with the condition are found in young children.
+Webbed penis is considered to be a very uncommon condition; however, its prevalence is unknown.
+Due to the fact that it occurs at birth, a high percentage of cases are found in young children.

 Research directions

 Webbed penis is when the penis is partially or completely concealed beneath the scrotum or when there is excess skin or fat around the pubic area.
-Various research is being conducted on this condition: for example, Webbed penis: A new classification is a study that was conducted to suggest an operative method that can be planned based of the severity of the webbing condition.
+Various research is being conducted on this condition: for example, Webbed penis: A new classification is a study that was conducted to suggest an operative method that can be planned based on the severity of the webbing condition.
 Other research has tried to test the introduction of a modified surgical procedure for repairing a concealed penis and compared the efficacy and feasibility of modified repair with traditional repair.

 An interesting research study was done between the years 2010 and 2014 to test a new surgical technique for concealed penis using an advanced musculocutaneous scrotal flap.
 The research showed that the advanced musculocutaneous scrotal flap technique for correcting concealed penis is technically easy and safe and the surgical method provided patients with a good cosmetic appearance, functional outcomes, and excellent postoperative satisfaction grades.